 Mogno, or Brazilian mahogany is the popular name for the species Swietenia macrophylla, native to the Amazon.
 It is a reddish-brown wood tree which currently exists only in difficult to access regions and in protected areas.

 Brazil is a pioneer country in the exploration of oil in deep waters.
-However, a large amount of this fossil fuel is stored in the porous space of carbonate rocks, especially in the pre-salt layer.
-These rocks are very heterogeneous and have complex pore systems, which need to be well known to make oil and gas exploration more efficient.
+However, a significant amount of this fossil fuel is stored in the porous space of carbonate rocks, especially in the pre-salt layer.
+These rocks are highly heterogeneous and have complex pore systems, which need to be well understood to make oil and gas exploration more efficient.

-The MOGNO beamline will be dedicated to obtaining three-dimensional tomographic images with micro and nanometric resolution.
-Internal structures of different materials can be studied in a non-invasive way, at different spatial scales, varying between hundreds of nanometers and tens of micrometers.
-In addition, it will be possible to subject the materials to different mechanical, thermal or chemical conditions and monitor changes in real time.
-Thus, MOGNO will allow detailed studies of complex phenomena such as, for example, the passage of fluids through the pores of the pre-salt rocks.
+The MOGNO beamline is dedicated to obtaining three-dimensional tomographic images with micro and nanometric resolution.
+Internal structures of various materials can be studied non-invasively at different spatial scales, ranging from hundreds of nanometers to tens of micrometers.
+Additionally, materials can be subjected to different mechanical, thermal, or chemical conditions, and their changes can be monitored in real-time.
+As a result, MOGNO allows for detailed studies of complex phenomena, such as the flow of fluids through the pores of pre-salt rocks.

-In addition, several other types of materials can be studied in this beamline: soils, fossils, materials for electronic devices, products of chemical reactions and biological samples.
+Furthermore, various other types of materials can be studied at this beamline, including soils, fossils, materials for electronic devices, products of chemical reactions, and biological samples.

 Ipê is the popular name for several species of trees of the genus Handroanthus.
 It disputes the position of the Brazil’s symbolic tree with Pau-Brasil.
 Its name comes from the Tupi language and means thick bark tree.

-When atoms come together to form solid and liquid materials, the interaction between their electrons can give rise to properties that are very different from the individual characteristics of each constituent element, and that define how materials transport heat, electricity, magnetism, sound, light, etc. The precise knowledge of these interactions helps the development of new technologies for information storage and transport, energy efficient electronics and many others.
+When atoms come together to form solid and liquid materials, the interaction between their electrons can give rise to properties that are very different from the individual characteristics of each constituent element.
+These properties define how materials conduct heat, electricity, magnetism, sound, light, and more.
+Precise knowledge of these interactions aids in the development of new technologies for information storage and transport, high-efficiency electronics, and many other applications.

 Quatis are diurnal mammals of the genus Nasua, common from South America to southern North America.
 Quatis are known for the fact that females live in groups, while adult males are solitary.

-Catalysts are substances used as facilitators of chemical reactions in practically all industrial processes that involve the transformation of primary products.
-The search for more efficient and more accessible catalysts impacts not only the economy, but also the environment and the quality of life of the populations.
+Catalysts are substances used as facilitators of chemical reactions in virtually all industrial processes that involve the transformation of primary products.
+The search for more efficient and accessible catalysts impacts not only the economy but also the environment and the quality of life of populations.

-This investigation, however, requires that catalysts be studied under the same conditions in which they will be applied, typically at high temperatures and pressures, in the presence of different gases, among other variables.
-Thus, sophisticated scientific equipment is needed to carry out such research.
+However, this investigation requires that catalysts be studied under the same conditions in which they will be applied, typically at high temperatures and pressures, in the presence of different gases, among other variables.
+Thus, sophisticated scientific equipment is necessary for conducting this research.

-The QUATI beamline will allow real-time analysis of a huge variety of physical and chemical processes that take place on the millisecond time scale, making it possible to monitor, for example, the structural changes that occur in materials during chemical reactions related to the functioning of catalysts.
+The QUATI beamline will enable real-time analysis of a wide variety of physical and chemical processes that occur on the millisecond time scale, making it possible to track, for example, the structural changes that occur in materials during chemical reactions related to the functioning of catalysts.

 Sabiá (Mimosa caesalpiniaefolia) is a tree found natively in the Northeast Region and in part of the North Region of Brazil, which is cultivated for the durability of its wood.
 Its leaves are also used as food for animals in times of water scarcity.

-Magnetic materials are the basis for a wide variety of technologies, from headphones to hard drives for data storage.
-This diversity of applications means that innovative magnetic materials are actively researched, for example, for the delivery of drugs directly to tumor areas, for the development of more compact and less energy-consuming electronic devices, or for the so-called magnetic refrigeration, which has the potential to replace technology based on gases harmful to the environment, among others.
+Magnetic materials form the basis of a wide variety of technologies, from headphones to hard drives for data storage.
+This diversity of applications drives active research into innovative magnetic materials, for example, for drug delivery directly to tumor areas, the development of more compact and energy-efficient electronic devices, or for the so-called magnetic refrigeration, which has the potential to replace technology based on environmentally harmful gases, among other applications.

 The study of magnetic materials involves understanding previously unknown and fundamental aspects of magnetism.
-Thus, the SABIÁ beamline will be optimized for investigating the structural and magnetic properties of these materials, especially their surfaces and interfaces.
-SABIÁ will allow magnetic measurements with sensitivity to the identification of the chemical elements that make up the sample and that are responsible for magnetism.
+Therefore, the SABIÁ beamline is optimized for investigating the structural and magnetic properties of these materials, especially their surfaces and interfaces.
+SABIÁ enables magnetic measurements with sensitivity to identify the chemical elements composing the sample and responsible for its magnetism.

 Paineira is the popular name for several species of the Ceiba genus.
 Its seeds are wrapped in fine white fibers, called paina, and are used to fill pillows and plush toys.

-The search for clean, renewable, and cheap energy sources has intensified in recent years, with the growing consensus that the rise in the average temperature of the planet, and the consequent intensification of extreme climatic episodes, is caused by human action.
-However, it is essential that this search be combined with the development of new energy storage systems that are efficient and low cost, capable of competing with the use of fossil fuels.
+The search for clean, renewable, and affordable energy sources has intensified in recent years, with a growing consensus that the rise in the planet’s average temperature and the consequent intensification of extreme weather events are caused by human activities.
+However, it is essential that this search be accompanied by the development of new efficient and low-cost energy storage systems capable of competing with the use of fossil fuels.

-Among these new storage systems are, for example, so-called lithium-air batteries.
-These batteries store electrical energy through the reaction between lithium and oxygen and have a greater storage capacity than commercially used batteries, such as lithium-ion batteries.
-However, one of the main challenges for the development of more efficient batteries is to understand the correlation between the structure of the materials that compose them and the performance of these devices.
+Among these new storage systems are, for example, the so-called lithium-air batteries.
+These batteries store electrical energy through the reaction between lithium and oxygen and have a higher storage capacity compared to commercially used batteries such as lithium-ion batteries.
+However, one of the main challenges for the development of more efficient batteries lies in understanding the correlation between the structure of the materials that compose them and the performance of these devices.

-The PAINEIRA beamline will make it possible, for example, to study the structural changes in the materials that make up devices for energy storage in operating conditions, that is, during the charging and discharging cycles of the battery.
+The PAINEIRA beamline allows the study of structural changes in materials that make up energy storage devices under operating conditions, i.e., during battery charge and discharge cycles.

 Imbúia is the popular name of the species Ocotea porosa, typical of the araucaria forests of southern Brazil.
 Previously abundant, Imbuia is a threatened species due to the predatory exploitation of its high-quality wood.

-Investigations of morphology and chemical composition are fundamental for understanding the physiology of biological systems at different levels.
-The execution of these studies in environments similar to biological fluids provides representative information of these systems in their natural environments.
-For the analysis of an isolated blood cell, for example, the ideal would be to use a liquid that reproduces its natural environment, that is, blood.
+Investigations of morphology and chemical composition are essential for understanding the physiology of biological systems at various levels, and conducting these studies in systems similar to biological fluids allows for obtaining representative information about how these systems function in their natural environments.
+For the analysis of an isolated blood cell, for example, it is ideal to use a fluid that replicates its natural environment, namely, blood.
+This way, the results, even in a research setting, will be representative for clinical or pharmaceutical applications.

-The IMBUIA beamline is dedicated to experiments using infrared light, which allows the identification of functional groups of molecules and the analysis of the composition of virtually any material, with nanometric resolution.
-IMBUIA will thus allow cutting-edge research to be carried out both on new synthetic materials and for understanding natural materials, such as biological samples.
+The IMBUIA beamline is dedicated to experiments using infrared light, which enables the identification of functional groups of molecules and the analysis of the composition of virtually any material, with nanometric resolution.
+IMBUIA thus allows for cutting-edge research in both new synthetic materials and the understanding of natural materials, such as biological samples.

-In this beamline, chemical mapping of millimetric tissues and biological systems can be carried out, with a spatial resolution of a few micrometers.
-In particular, it will allow the chemical analysis of isolated animal cells, in the context of local chemical reactions, and the delivery of nanopharmaceuticals to specific cell organelles or regions.
+In this beamline, chemical mapping of tissues and biological systems of millimetric dimensions can be carried out, with a spatial resolution of a few micrometers.
+Specifically, it enables chemical analysis of isolated animal cells within the context of local chemical reactions and the delivery of nanopharmaceuticals to specific cell organelles or regions.

 Sapucaia is the popular name of the species Lecythis pisonis, common in the Amazon Forest and the Atlantic Forest.
 Its fruit is hard and contains small chestnuts, much appreciated by monkeys.

-The SAPUCAIA beamline will allow, for example, research on the shape, organization, and dynamics of nanoparticles in a wide variety of fields of research in physics, chemistry, and biology, in addition to industrial applications.
+The SAPUCAIA beamline will enable investigations on the shape, organization, and dynamics of nanoparticles across a wide range of research fields in physics, chemistry, biology, and industrial applications.

-SAPUCAIA will also answer several questions related to life sciences (biological and medical applications), structural biology (proteins, lipids, macromolecules) and a vast field of material sciences, including nanotechnology, polymers, catalysis, rheology, and environmental science.
+SAPUCAIA will also provide answers to various questions related to life sciences (biological and medical applications), structural biology (proteins, lipids, macromolecules), and a vast field of materials science, including nanotechnology, polymers, catalysis, rheology, and environmental sciences.

 Jatobá is the popular name for trees of the genus Hymenaea L., common throughout Latin America and, especially, in the Amazon Forest.
 Its name can be translated from the Tupi as “tree of hard fruits”.